Do you sense it? That palpable feeling of uncertainty, anger, and anxiety in the air?

 Gold milk powder ingredients will vary, though my favorite blends include ashwagandha root.
 Ashwagandha root is an adaptogenic herb that is also helpful with combating anxiety.
 If you’re live in Phoenix, I purchase my gold milk powder locally from Strawberry Hedgehog Soap shop (available in her store only) but you can also purchase it here.

 Have turmeric at home and want your soothing beverage now?
-Not a problem, add 1 tsp. of turmeric to your milk substitute then blend in some cinnamon, ginger and cardamom, to taste.
+Not a problem, add 1 tsp. of turmeric to your milk substitute then blend in some cinnamon, ginger, and cardamom, to taste.

 Earthing: Get Grounded

-Have you had a hamster wheel of thoughts and emotions cycling through you head over the last few days?
+Have you had a hamster wheel of thoughts and emotions cycling through your head over the last few days?
 It’s to be expected, anger and anxiety often come with a whirling array of constant thoughts that can be hard to silence.

 Getting a big dose of grounding energy is a great way to help silence the mental chatter and may even lower your cortisol (stress hormone) levels.